What Are Saccades?

 They are a great way to increase neurological activity and improve overall brain health.

-We have used saccades in performance programming as a quick midday "pick me up" as well as an awesome primer before any type of training or sport activity.
+Saccades are often used in performance programming as a quick midday "pick me up" as well as an awesome primer before any type of training or sport activity.

 Saccades in Clinic

-One can always tell the widening of a person's pupils as they enter the clinic for the first time.
+You can always see the widening of a person's pupils as they enter the clinic for the first time.
 The unsure surroundings activate an already sensitive sympathetic nervous system searching for more information.